Kitware/CMake/Help/command/link_directories.rst

 property for the current ``CMakeLists.txt`` file, converting relative paths to absolute as needed.
 The command will apply only to targets created after it is called.

+By default the directories specified are appended onto the current list of directories.
+This default behavior can be changed by setting :variable:`CMAKE_LINK_DIRECTORIES_BEFORE` to ``ON``.
+By using ``AFTER`` or ``BEFORE`` explicitly, you can select between appending and prepending, independent of the default.

 Arguments to ``link_directories`` may use "generator expressions" with the syntax "$<...>".
 See the :manual:`cmake-generator-expressions(7)`